anywhichway/generx/README.md

 const await result = example2().reduce((accum,item) => accum += item); // result = 15
 ```

-You can even pass in an asynchronous method to `reduce`, `foreach` and other functions accepting functions as arguments:
+You can even pass in an asynchronous method to `reduce`, `forEach` and other functions accepting functions as arguments:

 ```
 async function* example3() {